 So, will your doctor conduct an ADD symptoms test or ADHD assessment for your child to determine if they have either?
 Believe it or not, there’s no single test to diagnose ADD or ADHD.
 Your child’s doctor will instead interview you, your child’s teachers, relatives, and other adults they come into regular contact with to determine if their symptoms are in line with ADD or ADHD.
 They’ll use standard guidelines from the American Academy of Pediatrics or the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM) when making the diagnosis.
 Your child will also have their vision and hearing checked and receive a full physical exam to rule out any other medical conditions that may be causing symptoms similar to that of ADD and ADHD.

 If your child is diagnosed with either, it’s important to let their educators know so they can work with them and make recommendations to you to help improve their focus in the classroom.

-Milton, located between Neponset River and the Blue Hills, was initially a part of Dorchester.
+Milton, located between the Neponset River and the Blue Hills, was initially a part of Dorchester.
 The English settlers traveled to Milton in 1620 and began the process of settlement.
-Milton is a town in Norfolk County, Massachusetts, United States and an affluent suburb of Boston.
+Milton is a town in Norfolk County, Massachusetts, United States, and an affluent suburb of Boston.
 The population was 27,003 at the 2010 census.
 41st President of the United States George H. W. Bush was born here in 1924.
 Milton prides itself on a rich historical heritage, tree-lined streets, and acres of protected open space.
-Milton still retains a good many 19th century country houses and estates and early 19th century workers’ housing, including the Forbes House and the Suffolk Resolves House.
+Milton still retains a good many 19th-century country houses and estates and early 19th-century workers’ housing, including the Forbes House and the Suffolk Resolves House.